anonylouis/42Project---fractol/README.md

 - You can move with the arrows
 - You can zoom with the mouse wheels
-- Press Esc to close the program
+- Press Esc or click on the red cross to close the program
 - You can change the parameter of the Julia set by pressing L and moving the mouse.
 Press L again to lock it.

 ## Example